mgjeffries/starter-static-homepage/README.md

 1. Install the project: `gem install bundler jekyll`
 1. Start the server: `Bundle exec jekyll serve`
 1. In the browser, go to [http://localhost:4000](http://localhost:4000)

+## When Security Vulnerabilities Show up
+This site is built in Ruby, and there are frequent security vulnerabilities that are exposed in the dependencies.
+Since there is no secure information on this site, the risk is low, but it's still best to keep it up to date.

+1. `bundle update`